gitgitaway/MMM-JukeBox/README.md

 ---
 ## Notes

-This id the 4th module in my Celtic themed man cave magicmirror.
+This is the 4th module in my Celtic themed man cave magicmirror.
 - ![](./screenshots/celticmm-screenshot.png)

  The other modules can be found here:-